GabrielDWu/GabrielDWu.github.io/_posts/2021-12-27-flipping-coins.markdown

 It turns out that we can generate all four of these arrays in linear time using dynamic programming![^4] Here's my C++ code:

-[^4]: This actually gives us a linear time algorithm for generating $$LPS$$ that is different from the standard technique (described [here](https://medium.com/@aakashjsr/preprocessing-algorithm-for-kmp-search-lps-array-algorithm-50e35b5bb3cb)) that is typically used in KMP.
+[^4]: This actually gives us a linear time algorithm for generating $$LPS$$ that is different from the standard technique (described [here](https://medium.com/@aakashjsr/preprocessing-algorithm-for-kmp-search-lps-array-algorithm-50e35b5bb3cb)) that is typically used in KMP (although this only works for two-character alphabets; bigger alphabets will require more arrays).
 One advantage to my technique is that it is clearer to see that it runs in $$O(n)$$ than the standard method.
-It may also be more intuitive to some people.

 ```c++